 • Has a Magnetic Resonance Imaging (MRI) or Computed Tomography (CT) scan of the brain (completed within the past 5 years) taken during or subsequent to the onset of dementia to rule out other central nervous system (CNS) disease that could account for the dementia syndrome.
 If not available, a non-contrast brain MRI or non-contrast head CT must be done during screening.

-• Living at the same home or residential assisted-living facility for a minimum of six weeks before Screening
+• Living at the same location for a minimum of 4 weeks before Screening, with the intention of living at the same location throughout the study.

-• Capable of self-locomotion (alone or with the aid of an assistive device) and have an identified or proxy caregiver (spends approximately 10 hours/week with the subject) that is willing to:
+• Capable of self-locomotion (alone or with the aid of an assistive device) and have an identified caregiver or study partner who, in the investigator's judgment, has frequent and sufficient contact with the participant (ie, ≥10 hours per week) on a regular basis to reliably provide accurate information regarding the participant's cognitive, behavioral, and functional status, and is willing to:

-‣ Participate in the study assessments and provide informed consent to participate in the study
+• i) Attend all visits and report on participant's status. ii) Oversee participant compliance with medication and study procedures; iii) Participate in the study assessments and provide informed consent to participate in the study.

 • History of psychotic symptoms (meeting International Psychogeriatric Association \[IPA\] criteria) for at least 2 months prior to Screening.